 - Abnormal uterine bleeding

-Asherman’s Syndrome – uterine scar tissue (adhesions)
+Asherman’s Syndrome – Uterine Scar Tissue (adhesions)

-During surgery, long scissors, inserted through the hysteroscope operating channel, are used to cut through the scar tissue and restore the uterine cavity (fig. 14).
+During surgery, long scissors, inserted through the hysteroscope operating channel, are used to cut through the scar tissue and restore the uterine cavity.
 After surgery, a small balloon may be inserted into the uterine cavity to prevent the walls of the uterus from getting stuck to each other all over again.
 Estrogen therapy may also be utilized in severe cases to speed up the healing of the uterine lining.

-The Uterine Septum
+Uterine Septum Abnormality

-The Bicornuate Uterus
+Bicornuate Uterus Abnormality

 How safe is Hysteroscopy?

 Hysteroscopy is a very safe procedure.
 The most common complications are:

 - Puncture of the cervix or uterus by the hysteroscope occurs in less than 1% of patients.